Friends have asked how I came to serve in the Anglican Church in North America. It’s been a journey. A good one.

 Returning home to this country, the Presbyterian Church in America graciously welcomed me into their ranks.
 I did a mediocre job planting a church for them.
 But Mission to North America stood by me, and the church was indeed planted.
 I will always owe the PCA a debt of gratitude for this and more.

 My nine years of teaching Old Testament at Trinity Evangelical Divinity School relocated me again within mainstream Evangelicalism.
-Eating lunch in the faculty lounge with such giants as Don Carson, John Woodbridge, Doug Moo and others – I had to pinch myself.
+Eating lunch in the faculty lounge with such giants as Don Carson, John Woodbridge, Murray Harris, Doug Moo and others – I had to pinch myself.
 At times we disagreed with one another.
 It’s what thinkers do.
 But we all revered the biblical basics, and we all believed in our work together.

 Now Jani and I serve with Renewal Ministries.
 We are praying and laboring toward revival, as gospel doctrine creates gospel culture more and more, until it starts feeling like Jesus has come to town – everywhere.